Christmas Coffee Cake

 Ingredients

-2. In a large bowl, beat the very soft margarine until fluffy.
-Add sugar and beat well.
+1. Cream Base: Preheat your oven to 350°F. Grease a tube pan thoroughly.
+In a large bowl, beat the very soft margarine or butter until light and fluffy.
+Add the sugar and continue to beat well.

-3. Add eggs one at a time, mixing thoroughly after each.
-Stir in vanilla and sour cream.
+2. Build the Wet Mix: Add the eggs one at a time, mixing thoroughly after each addition.
+Blend in the vanilla extract and sour cream until smooth.

-4. Mix 1 cup flour with ½ teaspoon baking powder and add to the batter; mix well.
-Repeat with the remaining 1 cup flour and ½ teaspoon baking powder.
+3. Incorporate Dry Ingredients: Combine 1 cup of the flour with ½ teaspoon of baking powder and stir it into the batter until well mixed.
+Repeat the process with the remaining 1 cup of flour and ½ teaspoon of baking powder.

-5. In a small bowl, combine the crushed walnuts, 4 tablespoons sugar, and 2 teaspoons cinnamon.
+4. Prepare the Swirl: In a separate small bowl, toss together the crushed walnuts, 4 tablespoons of sugar, and 2 teaspoons of cinnamon.

-8. Bake for about 1 hour, or until a toothpick inserted in the center comes out clean or with a few moist crumbs.
-Cool in the pan before slicing.
+6. Cool & Serve: Bake for about 1 hour, or until a toothpick inserted into the center comes out clean or with just a few moist crumbs.
+Let the cake cool completely inside the pan before slicing.

 Christmas Coffee Cake FAQ